 I will do the same with some slices of baguette to make croutons and prepare the dough for parmesan biscuits.

-With the frozen bone marrow stock and the sliced baguette a classic French Onion soup is just few minutes away.
+With the frozen bone marrow stock and the sliced baguette, a classic French Onion soup is just a few minutes away.

 The parmesan biscuits can miraculously make any “Hunger” disappear,

 Tip #8 Flexible stuffing

 We usually plan our Christmas menus way in advance and often prepare more than we can eat.

 Keeping with Italian and French traditions, we celebrate Christmas Eve with fish.

 It is also our family tradition to wake up at Christmas with the scent of freshly baked cinnamon buns, which we eat while opening the presents.